bitcointranscripts/bitcointranscripts/wasabi/research-club/anonymous-credentials.md

 Jonas  4:44
 Yeah, I'd also like to look into this BLS stuff.
 Definitely that seems interesting.

-Unknown speaker  4:5Unknown speaker
+Unknown speaker
 I'm going to link the repository in the comment here, but don't share it yet because we did not figure out the name and we have a stupid name for now.

 Jonas  5:17
 Okay.
 I see it.

-Unknown speaker  5:Unknown speaker1
+Unknown speaker  :
 Do you guys have anything to ask or talk about regarding anything maybe?
 Everyone is really silent.
 Go ahead, Lucas.

 Lucas  5:48